SNL-UCSB/cs176c-assignments/spring25/assignment3/README.md

 # Assignment 3: Extract QoS Metrics for Video Streaming Applications

 ## Objective: Due May 23rd, 2025
 In this assignment, you will extract QoS metrics for YouTube video streaming application from a given packet capture.
 This is **not** a group assignment.
 Submit your code as a jupyter notebook on [Canvas under Assignment 3][1].
+Late submissions will be accepted with a 5-point deduction per day after the deadline.

 ## Tasks
 * You are given a pcap file in which the host (with IP address `192.168.1.103`) is watching a YouTube video.
 You have to convert the pcap to a CSV or a Parquet file for later analysis